PacktPublishing/Node-Cookbook-3rd-Ed/10-Building-Microservice-Systems/content.md

 ### A minimal alternative to fuge

-If all we want is to an easy to start services and tail processes logs with a color scheme, and we're willing to forgo the watch and reload functionality, manage docker containers separately and avoid other bundled functionality then the `lil-pids` may be of use to us.
+If all we need is a convenient way to start services and tail processes logs with a color scheme, and we're willing to go without the watch and reload functionality, manage docker containers separately and avoid other bundled functionality then the `lil-pids` may be of use to us.

 Let's install `lil-pids` so we can check it out: